 - Since 2011, according to European Union regulations, a genuine Cornish pasty needs to have a minimum of 12.5% meat and 25% vegetables.
 Moreover, the pasty needs to be made in Cornwall.

-- A pasty may be an easy portable meal but don’t take a pasty on board a ship.
+- Facts about Cornish pasties also verge into myth and legend.
+For example, a pasty may be an easy portable meal but don’t take a pasty on board a ship.
 It’s considered bad luck!
 This myth was probably started by the miners who didn’t want the fisherman to take their pasties.

 - Some say the traditional Cornish pasty crust should be tough enough to drop down a deep mine shaft and not fall apart.
 Can you imagine how tough your teeth have to be to chew that?!